Alert all parents: don't let spikes screw you up!

 Are you a parent who has heard the PE teacher at school say, "She needs spikes this term."
 If this sounds familiar, then read on.
 Here are answers to the 6 most commonly asked questions:

 Q: What type of spikes does my child need?

 A: All spikes fall into 3 main categories:

 If your child is running on track, then I strongly recommend that that until your youngster has stopped his or her growth spurts, go for spikes with a small heel, known as Distance Spikes, such as the Adidas Allroundstar Junior or Allroundstar Girl.
-Sprint Spikes are different.
-They don't have any cushioning under the heel, because the athlete needs to be on their toes when sprinting.
-Have a look at the Nike Zoom Rival S and you'll see it has less under the heel.
+Sprint Spikes are different – you'll see they have less under the heel.
+They don't have any cushioning under the heel because the athlete needs to be on their toes when sprinting.

 Q: Why go for distance spikes if I'm running 100m or doing long jump?

 A: Younger athletes must protect their legs and heels.